bisq-network/bisq2/docs/bonded_roles/nodes/seed_node.md

 1. Select the user profile you want to use for the registration.
 2. Click the `Show key pair` button below the input fields.
 This will add 2 fields, one for the public and one for the private key which has been created for that user profile.
 3. Copy the public key.
-Open `bisq.seed_node.SeedNodeService` class and add your pub key to the list of authorized keys and make a GitHub pull request.
+Open `bisq.bonded_roles.AuthorizedPubKeys` class and add your pub key to `SEED_NODE_PUB_KEYS` and make a GitHub pull request.
 4. Currently, the pub key is only used for oracle nodes not for seed nodes, but that might change in the future.
 5. After you have started the seed node copy the onion address (and/or I2P) and add it to the Bisq 2 config files.
 There are several config files for the different applications (desktop, seed, oracle, rest api).
 Add your network address